 Ballet Rats

-The youngest class of ballet students love nothing more than to tell stories of the Opera Ghost.
+The youngest class of ballet students love nothing more than to tell stories of the Opera Ghost and sneak around the cellars hoping to catch a glimpse of a shadow.

 Voiced by - Zariya Hollow staff and anonymous guest star